-Check Description DVB Subtitle Checks that the Program Map Table associated with the decoded video stream includes a PID with DVB Subtitle data.
-Such a PID must include a subtitling_descriptor (as described in ETSI EN 301 468).
-Syntax Checks on Text Checks the syntactic integrity of the first subtitle/teletext PID found in the transport stream.
-Languages in Subtitle Checks that the number of languages for subtitles carried in the transport stream matches with the user specified value.
-Video PID Checks that the decoded video stream was found on a specific PID or PIDs.
+Check Description Video PID Checks that the decoded video stream was found on a specific PID or PIDs.
 Multiple PIDS can be specified using a comma-separated list, and/or PID ranges.
 For example, "128-130,481" checks that the video stream is on any of PIDs 128, 129, 130 or 481.
 Hexadecimal PID numbers can be given by using the '0x' prefix.
 Audio PID Checks that the decoded audio stream was found on a specific PID or PIDs.
 Multiple PIDS can be specified using a comma-separated list, and/or PID ranges.
 For example, "482-484,4098" checks that the video stream is on any of PIDs 482, 483, 484 or 4098.
 Hexadecimal PID numbers can be given by using the '0x' prefix.
 If this rule used on a file which contains no audio stream, an alert will not be generated.
 To catch this case, use the "Number of audio streams" rule.
 Text PID Checks that the decoded text stream (teletext or subtitle) was found on a specific PID or PIDs.
 Multiple PIDS can be specified using a comma-separated list and/or PID ranges.
 For example, "128-130,481" checks that the text stream is on any of PIDs 128, 129, 130, or 481.
 Hexadecimal PID numbers can be specified by using the "0x" prefix.
-Multiplex Audio Loudness corrected streams Tells Cerify to save the corrected audio multiplexed into the original format and to configure the name of the corrected stream.
-The user can configure the name of the corrected stream to contain the following: ■ New user defined name User specified Prefix or Suffix ■ Corrected track ID The corrected stream will be stored back into original asset location.
-The remuxing of audio essences is supported only for AC3 elementary streams.
-If this rule is selected for any other type of audio elementary streams, then a warning message will be displayed saying that the multiplexing is not supported for that type of audio stream in TS and corrected elementary stream will be saved back in asset location.
+Rewrapping configurations Tells Cerify to save the corrected audio rewrapped into the original format and to configure the name of the corrected stream.
+The user can configure the name of the corrected stream to contain the following: for loudness corrected audio New user defined name streams User specified Prefix or Suffix Corrected track ID The corrected stream will be stored back into original asset location.
+The rewrapping of audio essences is supported only for AC3 elementary streams.
+If this rule is selected for any other type of audio elementary streams, then a warning message will be displayed saying that the rewrapping is not supported for that type of audio stream in TS and corrected elementary stream will be saved back in asset location.
+Copy Audio Loudness corrected and rewrapped streams Gives the option to copy the Audio Loudness corrected and rewrapped TS stream to an ftp, SMB, or local location.
+Display timecode Selects the timecode that will be used for display purposes in alerts, thumbnails, etc. The selection will be between container timecode and video timecode.
+Any settings selected for timecode in the MPEG-2 video template will be applicable only if video timecode is selected as the display timecode in the container template.
+Timecode integrity checks Checks whether the timecode is continuous and the format is OK.
+Alerts are raised if discontinuities are found in the container timecode or if the timecode format is not proper.
+This check is applicable if container timecode is selected as the display timecode.
+Start timecode check Checks whether the container start timecode value matches with the timecode value provided by the user.
+The timecode value must be given in the format HH:MM:SS:FF (where FF is frame number).
+This check is applicable if container timecode is selected as the display timecode.